Overview

 Acidosis increases the secretion of hydrogen by stimulating vH-ATPase and H/K-ATPase activities.
 The increased secretion of hydrogen mitigates acidosis.

-The role of the intercalated B cell is to mitigate alkalosis.
-It does this by secreting bicarbonate and retaining hydrogen.
+The role of the intercalated B cell is to mitigate alkalosis and increase the medullary osmotic concentration.

 The sequence of events is as follows: